Khudabadi script: IPA Transliteration

+Translation

+Article 1: All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 Unicode

 Khudabadi script was added to the Unicode Standard in June 2014 with the release of version 7.0.

 Khudabadi is being used as the unified encoding for all of the Sindhi scripts except for Khojki, because each Sindhi script is named after the mercantile village in which it was used, and a vast majority are not well-developed enough to be encoded.
 Local scripts may be encoded in the future, but at the present, Khudabadi is recommended to represent all of the Landa-based Sindhi scripts that have been in use.

 The Unicode block for Khudabadi, called Khudawadi, is U+112B0-U+112FF: